google.com, pub-6983070578797176, DIRECT, f08c47fec0942fa0

-Increasing fuel prices also drives up the cost of food.
-It makes good sense to take care of the food you spend your hard earned money on.
+Produce Storage Guidelines: As stated on Refrigerator Food Storage, foods cost money and with inflation and rapidly increasing fuel prices which also drives up the cost of food, it makes good sense to take care of the food you spend your hard-earned money on.

-Information on knowing how to store food correctly will prolong the life of your food.
-It also reduces the risk of E-coli and salmonella, which keeps you and your family safe and healthy.
+Knowing how to store food correctly will prolong the life of your food and reduces the risk of E-coli and salmonella, which keeps you and your family safe and healthy.

 Use the handy chart below to help you get the most from your food!

 The Recommended Storage Times (RST) below are based on storage temperature of 37°F.

 |Apples||1 to 3 weeks||Get rid of bruised or decayed fruit.|